11 Things You Need To Know Before Starting A Bullet Journal

 As a result, I didn’t progress much on the productivity side of the system.
-That’s why I think it’s important for you to understand what is the purpose of it all, before starting your own journal.
+That’s why I think it’s important for you to understand the purpose of it all before starting your journal.

 “Bullet Journal® is actually a methodology.
 It’s best described as a mindfulness practice disguised as a productivity system.
 It’s designed to help you organize your what while you remain aware of your why.
 The goal of the Bullet Journal is to help its practitioners (bullet journalists) live intentional lives, ones that are productive and meaningful.”

 I took the quote from the official Bullet Journal website.
 The first and foremost purpose of having a Bullet Journal is to organize your life and make sure you keep your eyes on your goals to help you live a more intentional life.